RedVoxInc/redvox-examples/docs/source/00_audio_from_report.md

 # Load the Audio data

-In this example we will introduce the main method to load RedVox Audio data.
+In this example we will load and plot RedVox Audio data using DataWindow.

+**What is DataWindow?**

 The module [DataWindow](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#-redvox-python-sdk-datawindow-manual)
-in the python RedVox SDK is designed to load both [raw API RedVox data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#creating-datawindows) and already created DataWindows, such as `dw_1648830257000498_2.pkl.lz4` [downloaded from a RedVox Report](getting_data_from_report.md).
+in the [python RedVox SDK](https://github.com/RedVoxInc/redvox-python-sdk) is designed to load both [raw API RedVox data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#creating-datawindows) and already created DataWindows, such as `dw_1648830257000498_2.pkl.lz4` [downloaded from a RedVox Report](getting_data_from_report.md).

-> **_NOTE:_**  This example (and the following ones) use the downloaded DataWindow from a RedVox report.
+> **_NOTE:_**  This example (and the following ones) use the already created DataWindow downloaded from a RedVox report.
 > If your starting point is raw RedVox data, visit
 > [creating a DataWindow](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#creating-datawindows).